 What is Decision Support?

-Our Decision Support Solutions are invaluable business tools, supporting and informing vital workplace decisions in industries where dynamic events and interacting systems are a feature of the business landscape.
+A Decision Support System is an invaluable business tool, supporting and informing vital workplace decisions in industries where dynamic events and interacting systems are a feature of the business landscape.

-Pragmatic and effective, our solutions can help to reduce risk, avoid pitfalls and highlight areas for improvement, in industries such as manufacturing, mining, transportation and logistics.
+InterDynamics can create your Decision Support System that will help to reduce risk, avoid pitfalls and highlight areas for improvement, in industries such as manufacturing, mining, transportation and logistics.

-Armed with the information provided by a Decision Support Solution, clients are better equipped to make operational decisions that serve the interests of the whole organisation.
-At the same time, they can avoid the problems they already know about – and some they may not.
+Our solutions replicate your business – visual, animated and configurable so you can test and compare endless scenarios.
+What if we had more trucks, what if we has less stockpile capacity, what if this process was faster?
+With a Decision Support System , you are better equipped to make operational decisions that serve the interests of the whole organisation.
+At the same time, you can avoid the problems you already know about – and some you may not.

 An effective solution draws on both advanced technology and human insight to illuminate system behaviour.
-At InterDynamics, we complement our innovative delivery platform, Planimate, with an unrivalled expertise that extends across many different fields and organisations.
+At InterDynamics, we complement our animated simulation software, Planimate, with an unrivalled expertise that extends across many different fields and organisations.

-It is this proven ability that allows us to develop solutions that address the unique issues of an organisation, while recognising the commonalities that exist between businesses.
+It is this proven ability that allows us to develop solutions that address the unique issues of your organisation, while recognising the commonalities that exist between businesses.

 Our Decision Support Solutions capability is also complemented by our expertise in Fatigue Risk Management Systems.
 It is a unique combination that offers clients a more comprehensive service offering, including all the benefits of our proprietary fatigue assessment tool – FAID.